Leonardpepa/spring-boot-api-example/README.md

 # spring-boot-api-example
-# Demo project to experiment with spring framework
+# Demo project to experiment with spring framework and mvc

 # Student schema